- With trainers and coaches, teach staff members the importance of viewing the outdoors as an extension of the learning environment.

 Make sure the equipment is safe and the environment is free from preventable risks.
 You must consider fall zones, surfacing, access to shade, and the condition of materials and equipment.
 See the Safety lesson for more information.
 When you have concerns about the environment or children’s safety, address them immediately.

-Just like in the classroom or school-age program, staff must make sure outdoor spaces are organized for independence, easy use, and learning.
+Just like in the classroom or school-age program, staff must make sure outdoor spaces are organized for independence, engagement, and learning.
 With the help of trainers and coaches, it is important to make sure gross-motor play can happen safely in one area without disrupting activities in another area.
-For example, a basketball game should not play through children who are drawing with chalk.
+For example, a basketball game should not be played through children who are drawing with chalk.
 You also want to make sure the quiet activities (art, chalk, blocks, sand, reading under a tree) are separate from the loud and active activities (ball play, bikes, running).

-As a program manager, you are a leader who can coordinate making the most of the outdoor spaces available to you.
-You can help organize a group of volunteers, perhaps with the help of a parent or family association in your program, to install bird feeders, raised garden beds, or other features to increase children or youth’s engagement outdoors.
+As a Program Manager, you are a leader who can coordinate making the most of the outdoor spaces available to you.
+You can help organize a group of volunteers, perhaps with the help of families in your program, to install bird feeders, bird or bat houses, raised garden beds, pollinator gardens or other features to increase children or youth’s engagement outdoors.
 As discussed in the Materials lesson, don’t be afraid to ask for donations from local area businesses or programs.

 Second, consider the needs of individual children.
-Some children, especially those with disabilities or special needs, may have difficulties in the outdoor environment.
+Some children, especially those with dis/abilities, may have difficulties in the outdoor environment.
 Equipment may be inaccessible to children with motor impairments, the area may be frightening to children with visual impairments, or the amount of choice may be overwhelming to children with developmental delays.
 You can help staff make adaptations for these children just as you would in the classroom or program.
 This will be covered in more depth in Lesson Six.

 - Organize a campaign to ask for donations of materials for a garden, dramatic play area, stage, or natural habitat.